Gallipoli (video game)

-Gallipoli is a first-person shooter video game set on the Middle Eastern front of World War I. The team-based multiplayer game is set to release in 2026 on PlayStation 5, Windows and Xbox Series X/S and supports cross-play.
-It is the fourth entry in the WW1 Game Series following up Isonzo, Tannenberg and Verdun.
+Gallipoli is a first-person shooter video game set on the Middle Eastern front of World War I. The game was released on 20 August 2026, for PlayStation 5, Windows and Xbox Series X/S. It is the fourth entry in the WW1 Game Series following up Isonzo, Tannenberg and Verdun.

-Gallipoli is inspired by the 1915 Battle of Gallipoli.
+Gallipoli is named after the 1915 Battle of Gallipoli.
 The game includes historically accurate World War I weapons, authentic uniforms and equipment, detailed injury and gore modeling, and maps based on the real battlefields of the Middle-Eastern Front.
-Players will either play on the side of Britain or the Ottoman Empire.
+Players will either play on the side of the British Empire (Australia, Britain and India) or the Ottoman Empire.

 The game runs on Unity 6 and was developed by Dutch independent studio BlackMill Games.
 IGN first announced the game through their website on August 18, 2025.

 Gameplay

 Gallipoli is a tactical squad-based multiplayer game with PVP combat.
 Players can choose from a variety of classes.
 The officer leads their team, while the Light Machine Gunner fires on the enemy and the Stretcher Bearer tries to keep their squad in the fight.
 Each class can choose from a different selection of weapons and equipment.
+The game uses a system where there are five squads on each side, each consisting of five players (or bots).
+Each squad can fulfil a different combat role; the Assault squad are the vanguard of any assault, the Support squad support their team through medical treatment and ammunition supply, and so forth.

-Gallipolis signature game mode can be played with up to 50 players and is about momentum.
-The aim of the attacking side is to complete their objectives as quickly as possible.
-The defending team has to hold their objective as long as possible to waste the enemy's momentum.
+The game boasts many overhauls of gameplay mechanics compared to previous titles.
+Suppression has been significantly overhauled.
+Minor suppression will affect the player's weapon sway and recoil control.
+Severe suppression will cause the player to sometimes bungle reloads or forget to close the bolt (of a bolt-action rifle) under the stress of battle.
+Weapons and equipment do not need to be manually unlocked, as in previous titles.
+However, spending time with a weapon will increase the player's effectiveness with said weapon, manifested in the form of "perks".
+A similar system affects class progression.
+Stamina has been made more dynamic; all energy-intensive actions such as vaulting, sprinting and melee combat consume stamina.
+Running in particular no longer happens at a constant speed.
+The player character will now start out especially fast, but begin to flag and slow down as stamina depletes.
+The player can sprint even when out of stamina, but it is slower than ordinary sprinting.
+Further, running with a pistol is now significantly faster than running while carrying a light machine gun.